 The two teams shall not play a “friendly match” on the surface.
 If they do, they will be charged the cost of the pitch booking and may be subject to disciplinary action by the Committee.

-In the event that a black rain storm signal or a typhoon signal number 8 or above is in force at the appointed starting time, the match shall not commence.
+If a black rain storm signal or a typhoon signal number 8 or above is in force at the appointed starting time, the match shall not commence.

 In the event of a thunderstorm warning, and the authorities in charge of the pitch have not closed it, play shall commence/continue until the conditions are not safe for players and officials to stay outdoors.
 At that point the Umpires shall temporarily stop the match (noting the time remaining) and all players and officials shall immediately leave the pitch area to seek shelter.
 When the storm has passed (and if permitted by the ground authorities) the match shall be restarted as directed by the Umpires, taking account of the play situation at the moment of stoppage.

-In the event that heavy rain causes an artificial-turf pitch to become so waterlogged that play becomes difficult or even dangerous, the Umpires shall temporarily stop the match (noting the time remaining) and wait until the worst of the storm has passed and the pitch drained to a satisfactory condition.
+If heavy rain causes an artificial-turf pitch to become so waterlogged that play becomes difficult or even dangerous, the Umpires shall temporarily stop the match (noting the time remaining) and wait until the worst of the storm has passed and the pitch drained to a satisfactory condition.
 The match will then be restarted as per Bye-law 12.5.

 For natural grass pitches, the decision on whether play may proceed rests with the venue’s authority.
 However, over matters of player safety, such as during a thunderstorm, the Umpires shall take responsibility.